Trinity Rodman scores two second-half goals, US beats Wales 2-0 heading into Women's World Cup - KTVZ

 Wales defender Lily Woodham exited briefly and was examined by medical personnel following a head-to-head collision with Alyssa Thompson in the 23rd minute that gave Woodham a swollen right eye immediately.
 And forward Carrie Jones took a shoe to the head moments before the halftime whistle.

-Alyssa Thompson showed her speed on the left wing and defender Crystal Dunn made some long runs into the Americans’ offensive half while sparking the defense.

-A day after Megan Rapinoe announced she will retire after her fourth World Cup and finish the National Women’s Soccer League season with the OL Reign, the 38-year-old forward didn’t get on the field.
+A day after Rapinoe announced she will retire after her fourth World Cup and finish the National Women’s Soccer League season with the OL Reign, the 38-year-old forward didn’t get on the field as a precaution with her nursing a calf injury over the past month.
 She received huge cheers when she came outside for warmups and again running through the tunnel after going through her pregame routine.

+“One thing people know about P is it’s hard to know what age she is because she fits in so well with everybody on the team,” said defensive leader Crystal Dunn.
+“And that’s the kind of veteran-ship and leadership we have on this team is we want to stay connected to the young ones, they’re always teaching us new things, these new TikToks that are out.
+We’re trying to stay young and hip and I think it’s important as a team we’re one unit.”

 Instead of seeing Rapinoe, the home fans in a sellout crowd of 18,000 were treated to their first chance seeing Rodman at PayPal Park, home of the MLS San Jose Earthquakes.